Amos Yee: Molestation allegations

 On 13 May 2015, a day after being released, Yee falsely claimed on Facebook that his former bailor, Law, had molested him.
 In response, Law told The Online Citizen that he considered charging Yee for defamation if he did not make a public apology.
 Given that Yee described himself as a "slow writer", he requested that Law give him "about 3 days" to prepare the apology.
 Upon hearing what Yee had to say, Law decided to drop the investigation.
 Afterwards, Yee retracted his apology.
-In a 6000-word blog post, Yee justified his definition of "molest" by saying it meant "annoy".
-When asked about Yee's latest about-turn, Law advised against writing about Yee, and that he was not considering legal action.
+In a 6,000-word blog post, Yee justified his definition of "molest" by saying it meant "annoy".
+When asked about the retraction, Law advised against writing about Yee, and said that he was not considering legal action.

 Sentencing and further remands

 On 27 May 2015, Yee was called back to court for an urgent hearing as he refused to meet with his assigned probation officer.
 The prosecution called for a report to assess Yee's suitability for reformative training, arguing that a jail term or a fine would have no rehabilitative effect.
-On 2 June, Yee was remanded for three weeks and a report was made to assess whether Yee was suitable to serve reformative training.
-For this remand period, no bail option was offered.
-This decision came after Yee rejected the option of probation and instead pleaded for a jail term.
-The prosecution has argued that Yee's re-uploading of the image and video pertaining to his charges should be taken into account as an indication of his conduct and character.
-On 23 June, Kaur ordered that Yee again be remanded at the Institute of Mental Health (IMH) for two weeks in response to a report by Dr. Munidasa Winslow who said that Yee may have autism, but Yee was assessed as not having any mental disorder.
+On 2 June, Yee was remanded for three weeks, with a report being made to assess his suitability for reformative training.
+No bail option was offered during said remand.
+This decision came after Yee rejected probation in favour of a jail term.
+The prosecution argued that Yee's re-upload of the image and video pertaining to his charges should be taken into account as an indication of his conduct and character.
+On 23 June, Kaur ordered that Yee again be remanded at the Institute of Mental Health (IMH) for two weeks in response to a report by psychiatrist Munidasa Winslow, who said that Yee possibly had autism.
+However, he was assessed as not having any mental disorder.

-On 6 July, Yee was sentenced to four weeks in jail; three weeks for wounding the religious feelings of Christians in his Lee Kuan Yew video and one week for the caricature he posted.
-He was addressed directly by the judge Kaur who said that she hopes that Yee would reconsider his decision to drop out of school, before acknowledging that there are few dropout success stories.

-Hospitalisation

-On 5 July 2015, the night before Yee's next hearing was scheduled to be held, Yee was admitted to the Accident and Emergency department at Changi General Hospital for low blood sugar levels.
-Earlier, on 12 June, Yee's lawyer reported that Yee had been experiencing suicidal thoughts at the prospect of reformative training.
-While Yee had been "very courteous and engaged in the process", his stint at the IMH had been "a shock to his system".
+On 5 July, the night before the expected date of his next hearing, Yee was admitted to the accident and emergency department at Changi General Hospital for low blood sugar levels.
+Yee's lawyer had reported on 12 June that Yee was experiencing suicidal thoughts at the prospect of reformative training.
+While Yee had been "very courteous and engaged in the process", his stint at the IMH was said to have been "a shock to his system".
+On 6 July, Yee was sentenced to four weeks in jail; three weeks for wounding the religious feelings of Christians in his Lee Kuan Yew video and the other for the caricature he posted.
+He was addressed directly by Kaur, who wished that he would reconsider his decision to drop out of school while saying that dropout success stories were rare.